Code-Institute-Submissions/ShrimpRoyal/Readme.md

 ## Features that have been implemented: ##
 ---
-- Responsive and easy asy to use navigation
+- Responsive and easy  to use navigation
 - Picture set webp images for supporting browsers and png images as a fallback for unsupporting browsers
 - Native lazy-loading for supporting browsers (global 72.72%)
 - Responsive gallery